top of page

 Vilomah Foundation has taken the North Star Ethics Pledge, a commitment to a set of principles for individuals working professionally in the psychedelic field.

-The peer support services and resources we offer are intended to educate, support, and enhance the skill set of families impacted by substance use.
-If we determine you require a higher level of care that extends beyond our capabilities, we will assist you in locating an appropriate licensed therapist, but cannot guarantee we will be successful based on numerous variables.
+Our peer support services and resources are intended to educate, support, and enhance the skill set of families impacted by substance use.
+If you require a higher level of care that extends beyond our capabilities, we will assist you in locating an appropriate licensed therapist, but cannot guarantee we will be successful based on numerous variables.

 For more information on locating a professional therapist, please contact the Psychology Today Therapist locator.
 In the U.S., you may also call 1-800-273-8255.

-To locate a licensed drug and alcohol provider, please contact SAMHSA
+To locate a licensed drug and alcohol treatment provider, please contact SAMHSA

 or call 1-800-662-HELP.